 Each child is eligible only for the benefits described, regardless of whether one or both parents are employed at the University.

-Mandatory fees are fees charged to all students and do not include room and board, books or any fees specific to a course or a major.
+Mandatory fees are fees charged to all students and do not include room and board, books or any fees specific to a course, major or program.

 Historical policy note: Prior to July 1st, 2009, the benefit for a full-time student was 30% of Notre Dame’s tuition and 24% for a part-time student.